hyochan/legacy.dooboolab.com/code-of-conduct-v1.md

    - We want all people to feel safe in our community.
 7. Belittling others
 8. Being a copycat
+   - Specify bibliography or any other reference.
+What inspired you?
 9. Being tricky
 10. Any behavior considered harmful to the community